RodrigoNevesWork/Splitify/README.md

 # Splitify
 API for sharing  expenses in group trips.
-In the future an Android Application will be made and/or on SPA using React
+In the future an Android Application will be made and/or a SPA using React